 The Lisbon Oceanarium is one of the best places to entertain the little ones when you’re running out of ideas.

-We’ve already talked about 10 reasons to choose this magical place as a place to visit with the kids, but the organization of this great tank of marine life is always launching new programs to entertain the little ones.
+We’ve already talked about 10 reasons to choose this magical place to visit with the kids, but the organization of this great marine life tank is always launching new programs to entertain the little ones.

 Address: Esplanada Dom Carlos I (Parque das Nações)